SolbiatiAlessandro/human-IO/README.md

 # human-IO

-this is my first commit on the proj
+an Artificial-Intelligence data collection project.

+UDPATE: the proj is live -> www.humanio.xyz

-Alex agrees :)
+Alex and Ferruccio